Jarabulus

 Jarabulus is the administrative center of Nahiya Jarabulus and Jarabulus District.

 Jarabulus (جَرَابُلُس, ALA-LC: ALA-LC, Aleppo dialect: Jrāblos; Cerablus or Carablus; Cerablûs) is a Syrian city administratively belonging to Aleppo Governorate.
-Jarabulus lies on the western bank of the Euphrates and north of Lake Assad, just south of the Syria–Turkey border and the Turkish town of Karkamış.
+Jarabulus lies on the western bank of the Euphrates and north of Euphrates Lake, just south of the Syria–Turkey border and the Turkish town of Karkamış.
 In the 2004 census, the city had a population of 11,570.
 The population has increased significantly during the Syrian civil war.

 History

 In the Bronze and Iron Ages, the archaeological site lying just north of Jarabulus (half of which is now in Turkey) was called Karkemish, in Greek and Roman times the ancient name of the city was "Europos" (Εὐρωπός), which must have been at the origin of the modern form of the toponym Jerabis.

 The original 18th century form of the toponym seems to have been "Djerabis", but it was later found as "Djeraboolos" or "Djerablus", probably deriving from Hierapolis (modern-day Manbij, to the southwest).

 Being on the southern side of the Istanbul-Baghdad railway, Jarabulus became a border town with Turkey based on the Treaty of Lausanne in the aftermath of World War I.

 Following the outbreak of the Syrian civil war, the Syrian opposition took over the town, along with its border post with Turkey on July 20, 2012.
-However in July 2013 the town was captured by the jihadist militant group ISIS.
+However, in July 2013 the town was captured by the jihadist militant group ISIS.
 By January 2014, rebels mainly from the al-Tawhid Brigade engaged in clashes with ISIS and seized the town, but ISIS was able to recapture it within hours.

 An article published by The Guardian said that attempts by the People's Protection Units (YPG) to capture Jarabulus were prevented by Turkish President Recep Tayyip Erdoğan, who, according to media reports, had threatened in 2015 to attack the YPG if they moved against Jarabulus.
 This threat secured Islamic State control of the town.